Ohtani’s Fenway debut a success with 11 Ks, RBI in 8-0 rout

-BOSTON (AP) — Shohei Ohtani struck out 11 over seven shutout innings, had two hits and drove in a run in the Los Angeles Angels’ 8-0 win over the Boston Red Sox on Thursday.
+The display came during Los Angeles’ 8-0 win over Boston Thursday that included a five-run eighth inning in the ballpark where Ruth debuted in 1914 and played six seasons before the Red Sox sold him to the Yankees.

+In the fourth, Ohtani hit a 389-foot single that was about a foot shy of being a home run.
+In the eighth, he singled off the left-field wall to drive in one run, then scored as the Angels turned a 2-0 game into a blowout.

-Making his pitching debut in Babe Ruth’s original ballpark, the sport’s biggest two-way star since Ruth induced 29 swings and misses from Boston batters — a career high for Ohtani (3-2) and the most for any pitcher this year.
+Ohtani (3-2) also induced 29 swings and misses from Boston batters – a career high, and the most for any pitcher this year.
 He threw 81 of his 99 pitches for strikes, also a career high.

+“It’s one of my favorite ballparks,” said Ohtani, who has batted .302 with two homers in 10 games at Fenway.
+“I was looking forward to pitching here.”

+Ohtani’s start was pushed back two days because of groin tightness and came about 14 hours after the Angels scored six times in the 10th inning to beat the Red Sox 10-5.
+As the designated hitter in that contest, Ohtani walked in the ninth and walked and scored in the 10th.

 Brandon Marsh added a solo homer in the ninth.

-Ohtani, who had pushed back his start from Tuesday because of groin tightness, allowed six hits and no walks.
+Ohtani allowed six hits and no walks in all.
 He also threw a wild pitch that allowed Rafael Devers to reach base on a strikeout in the first.

 Ohtani gave up a leadoff double to Jackie Bradley Jr. in the fifth.
 In the sixth, J.D.
 Martinez doubled with one out but was stranded when Andrew Velazquez made a diving catch of Franchy Cordero‘s blooper to end the inning.